suhanacharya/suhanacharya/README.md

 ### Hi there, I'm Suhan Acharya 👋

-## I'm an Engineering student, Developer!
+## I'm a Software Engineer ⛏️

-- ~~🌱 I’m currently learning everything(Machine Learning, Deeplearning, Python dev)~~
+- 🌱 Learning Distributed Systems, Storage and computation.
-- ~~👯 I’m looking to collaborate with other open-source developers :)~~
+- 👯 I’m looking to learn and share my knowledge as I learn niche interesting topics!
-- ~~🥅 2021 Goals: Contribute more to Open Source projects, learn webdev, listen to more podcasts~~
+- 🕹️ I like retro games
 ---

 ### Connect with me: